wezm/wezm.net/v2/content/posts/2020/linux-amdgpu-pixel-format.md

 connected to [my computer][ryzen9-pc].
 One via DisplayPort, the other via HDMI.
 The HDMI connected one was misbehaving and showing a dull picture.
-It turned out I needed to force the HDMI port of my RX560 graphics card to use RGB output instead of YcBCr.
+It turned out I needed to force the HDMI port of my RX560 graphics card to use RGB output instead of YCbCr.
 However, the `amdgpu` driver does not expose a means to do this.
 So, I used an EDID hack to make it look like the display only supported RGB.